 Tulane will officially join the consortium of the Atlanta RDC, the closest RDC to New Orleans, in January 2018.
 Researchers can begin contacting the ARDC about their research plans in December 2017.
 In becoming a consortium member, Tulane scholars will join researchers from the Federal Reserve Bank of Atlanta, Georgia State University, Georgia Tech, the University of Alabama, the University of Tennessee at Knoxville, Florida State University, The University of Georgia, and Emory University.

 Tulane researchers will gain restricted access to economic data, demographic data, employer-employee jobs data, and health data that are not publicly available, with appropriate safeguards to protect data confidentiality.
 Consortium members’ research efforts provide the Census Bureau with important information that can be used to improve its data programs.
 As there are approximately 30 RDC labs across the US, Tulane researchers will easily be able to work with colleagues at other universities who are close to other RDCs.
-In order to access the RDC, consortium members must develop a proposal, submit it for review by the applicable agency (the Census, NCHS/AHRQ, and/or the Bureau of Labor Statistics), obtain Special Sworn Status (a foreign national must have worked in the US for at least three years), and pay a one-time fee if accessing NCHS/AHRQ data.
+In order to access the RDC, consortium members must develop a proposal, submit it for review by the applicable agency (the Census, NCHS/AHRQ, and/or the Bureau of Labor Statistics), obtain Special Sworn Status (a foreign national must have lived in the US for at least three years), and pay a one-time fee if accessing NCHS/AHRQ data.
 These steps may take several months to complete.

 The Researcher’s Handbook provides extensive written guidance for consortium members.
 It describes RDC operating rules and procedures, particularly those relating to reporting, documentation, and archiving of data and programs; maintaining security; and maintaining confidentiality.
 If additional conditions are imposed for particular datasets, these will be articulated explicitly in the formal project agreement.
 Once an applicant’s Special Sworn Status requirements are met, he or she can conduct research at the ARDC and will also have access to an onsite research assistant free of charge.